KTH-Library/swecris/README.md

 # or use the bundled data
 kthf <- swecris_kth

-# top ten largest fundings containing abstracts with the word "data"
+# top three largest fundings containing abstracts with the word "data"
 library(dplyr)

 fundings <-